csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-170.md

 [[Hugh|Finn]] sends to [[Dania]], "How was your day?
 I’ve felt a little down….?
 Over the last few days. wish we could talk for more than 25 words.
 It would help", she replies, "I'm sorry, Finn.
 My day was nice, we negotiated an excellent trade deal with [[Nervart]].
 I would like to speak at greater length, as well."

-That evening, when we're all together, [[Freya]] gets her revenge shot, perferctly nailing his left butt cheek.
+That evening, when we're all together, [[Freya]] gets her revenge shot on [[Vask]], perfectly nailing his left butt cheek.
 He threatens her with a bullet to hold onto for future placement in her chest.
 She eats it.
 Told ya.

 [[Zmaj]] and [[Hugh|Finn]] both scry on [[Bhula Orbnose]], doesn't work for [[Hugh|Finn]], nor on [[Pleetos Alentas]].